 - Volunteer health professionals consult by appointment in the fields of General Medicine, Gynaecology, Otorhinolaryngology, Psychiatry, Psychology, Physiotherapy, Osteopathy, Speech therapy, Psychomotricity, Nursing and Nutrition

-- The Dispensaire asks for a £10 participation to cover annual registration and £10 for each consultation to help cover the running costs of the clinic.
-However, if the patient is in great financial difficulties and can’t afford this participation, the consultations will be free of charge.
+- The Dispensaire asks for a £10 contribution to cover annual registration and £10 for each consultation to help cover the running costs of the clinic.
+However, if the patient is in great financial difficulties and can’t afford this contribution, the consultations will be free of charge.